swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-model-evaluation/chapter-4-reproduce-the-ml-experiment-with-dvc/index.md

 You fixed some of the previous issues:

-- ✅ The steps used to create the model are documented and can be reproduced.
+- [x] The steps used to create the model are documented and can be reproduced.

 However, you might have identified the following areas for improvement:

-- ❌ How can I ensure my changes helps to improve the model?
+- [ ] How can I ensure my changes helps to improve the model?
-- ❌ How can I ensure my model still can be run on someone's computer?
+- [ ] How can I ensure my model still can be run on someone's computer?

 In the next chapters, you will enhance the workflow to fix these issues.